 — Signs of the Times, July 27, 1904

-Dear Lord, I praise You for the flowers of promises in Your Word that brighten my pathway.
+Dear Lord, I praise You for the flowers of promise in Your Word that brighten my pathway.
 I turn away from the curse of the world and fix my eyes on the grace You so abundantly provide.
 You do not desert me in the battle with the adversary.
 Thank You for not leaving me alone!
-I fill my heart with Your precious promises for they keep me in perfect peace.
+I fill my heart with Your precious promises for that is what keeps me in perfect peace.